Electrosciences works with IBM, NPL, and The Office of Naval Research, USA

 With the US electronics giant IBM having recently filed the first patents for piezoelectric transistors, European physicists, materials scientists and metrologists have joined forces in a project called Nanostrain to develop the metrology and the understanding necessary to drive innovation and enable the development of novel electronic devices based on the control of strain at the nano-scale .

-As part of this collaborative project, the UK National Physical Laboratory and the XMaS beamline team have worked closely together to combine very different techniques into a unique capability now in operation at the XMaS beamline (Fig. 1).
-X-ray diffraction, which is used to measure crystallographic changes at the atomic level, and optical interferometry, to measure displacement, has been coupled at the XMaS beamline.
+As part of this collaborative project, Electrosciences and the UK National Physical Laboratory and the ESRF XMaS beamline team have worked closely together to combine very different techniques into a unique capability now in operation at the XMaS beamline (Fig. above).
+X-ray diffraction, which is used to measure crystallographic changes at the atomic level, and optical interferometry, to measure displacement, has been coupled onto the XMaS beamline.

 This new facility has been incorporated with the recently developed in-situ/in-operando capability to apply an AC electric field to the specimen of interest and, if ferroelectric, measure the electrical polarisation.
 This comprehensive system for strain characterisation in single crystals and thin films enables scientists to investigate different strain components as functions of external stimuli (electric field amplitude, frequency, phase, duration, waveform, etc) working at different lengths scales: from micrometre displacements (global strain) to hundreds of femtometers (atomic strain) as well as the possibility to explore different device geometries and electrode configurations.